indirected/vmess_mon/README.md

 This will create two files `dbconstring` and `discord`

-Then you need to edit `CONFIG.py` and set `server_ip` variable by replacing your server ip address or a domain name that resolves your server ip address with `put_server_ip_here`
+Then you need to edit `CONFIG.py` and set `server_ip` variable by replacing your server ip address or a domain name that resolves to your server ip address.

-Now you are all setup.

-## Setting up a cronjob

-For checking the vpn server in intervally you need to set a cronjob in your server

-Run `crontab -e`

-Place this at the end of the file:

-`*/5 * * * * $HOME/vmess_mon/cron.sh >>$HOME/vmess_mon/cron.log 2>>$HOME/vmess_mon/cron.log`

-This will set a cronjob that will runs each 5 munutes and checks the vmess logs.
+---

 ## Using the CLI